cerrigham/talent-academy-backend-java/object-oriented-programming/README.md

 The last topic of this part, and a prerequisite for understanding the Collection Framework, is the Generics concept.
 Learn [here](https://www.udemy.com/course/java-tutorial/learn/lecture/152306) how to use this powerful feature.

+## Examples

+[Here](src/main/java/it/bitrock/academy/Classes.java) you can find examples for classes.